 This is a hybrid personal and organizational bio.
 It is written in the third-person to assist events seeking easy-to-use information for bios and/or organizational mission statements.
 Please edit as needed for content and style, then send final draft to firstname.lastname@example.org for review.

-Dawn Moncrief is the founder and president of A Well-Fed World (AWFW), a hunger relief and animal advocacy organization based in Washington, DC.
+Dawn Moncrief is the founder and president of A Well-Fed World, an international hunger relief and food security organization advancing plant-based foods and farming.

-AWFW’s dual mission uniquely assists both people and animals in dire need.
-Their advocacy and research create structural change by advancing the food security benefits of plant-based food and farming.
-Their financial and activity-based programs empower innovative food justice and animal protection groups to achieve immediate impact at the grassroots level.
+A Well-Fed World’s advocacy and research creates structural change by advancing the food security benefits of plant-based food and farming.
+Their financial and activity-based programs strengthen food security to achieve immediate impact at the grassroots level.

-Through their Sustainable Keys Global Grants program, AWFW distributes more than 200 grants annually, with 50+ countries represented since 2009.
-Priority consideration for grants is given to vegan feeding/farming programs in low-income communities, farm animal care/rescue, and community outreach/empowerment.
-Additional contributions are provided as needed through their Disaster Relief Fund; while their Plants-4-Hunger campaign provides year-round opportunities to alleviate child hunger in Ethiopia, India, Guatemala, and the United States.
+Through their Sustainable Keys Global Grants program, AWFW distributes more than 200 grants annually, totaling more than $7.5 million with 68 countries represented since 2009.
+Priority consideration for grants is given to plant-based feeding/farming programs in low-income communities.
+Additional contributions are provided as needed through AWFW’s Disaster Relief Fund; while their Plants-4-Hunger campaign provides year-round opportunities to alleviate child hunger in Ethiopia, India, Guatemala, and the United States.

-In addition to speaking in the U.S., U.K., Europe, and Africa, Dawn’s written work includes contributions in Circles of Compassion: Essays Connecting Issues of Justice, and two forthcoming chapters in anthologies.
+In addition to speaking in the U.S., U.K., Europe, and Africa, Dawn’s written work includes contributions in: Food Justice: A Primer; The Reducetarian Solution; Striking at the Roots; and Circles of Compassion.

-Dawn is a founding Board Director for Beyond Carnism and serves as Board Advisor and/or Organizational Partner for the International Fund for Africa, Food For Life Global, Brighter Green, Help Animals India, Grow Where You Are, MaituFoods, The Pollination Project, and the Center for Effective Vegan Advocacy.
+Dawn is a founding board director and board chair for Beyond Carnism and ProVeg International.
+She also serves as an organizational partner to the International Fund for Africa, Brighter Green, Grow Where You Are, and MaituFoods.

 Her work highlights the ways in which the consumption and production of meat and other animal-sourced foods increases disparities and exacerbates global hunger, especially for women and children.
-She also draws attention to the negative consequences of animal agriculture on climate change and natural resources.
+She also draws attention to the negative consequences of animal agriculture on climate change and resource depletion.